johnmclain/Good-Questions-in-Machine-Learning-/Q1:Why does XGBoost have a learning rate?.md

 but also rapidly reach a plateau.
 Here's an example comparing the same models on the same data with different learning rates.
 The smaller learning rate more slowly declines, and it attains a lower loss.

+which is a math-y way of saying that at round m, the prediction function is the previous round's prediction Fm−1 plus a scalar multiple η of the new prediction.
+The expression γlm1(x∈Rlm) represents the solution to an optimization and an indicator function for whether x is a member of that region.